LSAP: Rethinking Inversion Fidelity, Perception and Editability in GAN Latent Space: Latent Space Disalignment

-\myparagraph{Impacts from two inversion stages} Inversion process can be divided into two stages: \emph{Image Embedding} and \emph{Result Refinement}.
-The latent codes are first attained by an encoder or optimized by minimizing image distortion.
-In this phase, reconstruction error is slightly large.
-In \emph{Result Refinement} step, methods focus on recovering visual details (e.g., background, cloths) by adjusting weights \cite{alaluf2022hyperstyle} or intermediate features \cite{wang2022high} of generator.
-This stage further improves the fidelity and even can invert the out-of-distribution images \cite{roich2021pivotal,feng2022near}.
-However, perception and editability are inherited from the first step.
-In practice, if the inverse codes cannot be edited or generate images with good perceptual quality, the refined results still show the same effect.
-Hence, an essential problem is obtaining latent codes with better performance.
-In this work, \textbf{we focus on the first step to study fidelity, perception, and editability of latent codes}.
+\textbf{Impacts from the Two Inversion Stages} The inversion process can be divided into two stages: Image Embedding and Result Refinement.
+In the first stage, latent codes are obtained either through an encoder or by optimization that minimizes image distortion.
+At this point, the reconstruction error remains relatively high.
+In the Result Refinement stage, methods aim to recover finer visual details (e.g., background, clothing) by adjusting the generator’s weights \cite{alaluf2022hyperstyle} or intermediate features \cite{wang2022high}.
+This stage further enhances fidelity and can even invert out-of-distribution images \cite{roich2021pivotal,feng2022near}.
+However, perception and editability are largely inherited from the latent codes produced in the first stage.
+In practice, if the initial latent codes lack editability or fail to yield perceptually realistic images, the refined results will still exhibit the same limitations.
+Therefore, a key challenge lies in obtaining latent codes with superior perceptual and editable qualities.
+In this work, we primarily focus on the Image Embedding stage to investigate how fidelity, perception, and editability emerge from the latent codes.